 In art, the physics of surface tension is responsible for how certain emulsions (in paints or glazes) behave and it can govern the final outcome or shape of an artwork.
 Without a doubt, the work is greater than its surface but as an element, it is often what the viewer responds to immediately or remembers.
 The artists invited to exhibit each create a particular surface in their work that is unique to their work.

 All artists are senior artists who have been working for many years and are considered masters in their areas.

-Images: Elizabeth DUGUID, Glasshouse Farms (detail), mixed media, 41 x 102 cm.
-Michael PUGH, Turtle babies (detail), ceramic.
-James L PETERSON, Birds of a Feather, ceramic, 2008.
-Bob CONNERY, Large vase (detail), grid decoration with golden lustre alternating with iridescent red lustre (using ancient reduced lustre technique), 55cm high.
+Bob CONNERY, Large vase 2008. grid decoration with golden lustre alternating with iridescent red lustre (using ancient reduced lustre technique) 55cm high.
+Courtesy of the artist.